top of page

 That afternoon, when she reached for his hand in town, he took it, but his grip was looser and less automatic.
 That night, when she curled toward him in bed, he did not pull her flush against him.
 The lesson arrived in a temperature that said Your longing competes with me.

-On the fourth night, the sea was restless.
-They had spent the day swimming and lying in the sun, her skin flushed peach.
-He had watched her carefully, his gaze almost reverent.
 She stood at the bedroom balcony doors in nothing but one of his shirts.
 He came up behind her, and she expected his hands to move.
 They didn’t.
 He stood close enough that she could feel his breath, but he did not touch her.
 The absence felt louder than contact.

 “Roman,” she said quietly.